IB Group 6 subjects: Dance SL and HL

 IB Dance is available at both standard level (SL) and higher level (HL).
 For both levels, the candidate must complete an internal assessment, (performance task), and two external assessments (composition and World Dance Investigation).

 One of the external assessment components requires candidates to write an analytical essay, (the World Dance Investigation, or WDI), comparing and contrasting two dance styles, one of which is familiar to the candidate, and the other is not.
 At SL, the WDI is 1500 words, whereas at HL, the WDI is 2500 words and must include a comparison of one short dance excerpt from each of the styles being analysed.
 At SL, the WDI is weighted at 20%, and at HL, the WDI is weighted at 25%.

 The second external assessment component is Composition and Analysis.
 The candidate is required to choreograph either two dances totalling 6 - 10 minutes at SL, or three dances totalling 8 - 15 minutes at HL.
 At HL, two of the dances must show clear compositional contrast.
 One of the dances in this component must be accompanied by an analytical statement (800 words at SL or 1000 words at HL), documenting and reflecting upon the choreographic process.
 At HL the statement must include a discussion of how other sections of the IB Dance course have influenced the dance being discussed.
 At SL, Composition and Analysis is weighted at 40%, and at HL, Composition and Analysis is weighted at 35%.

 In the internal assessment component (Performance), SL candidates are required to submit one or two dances totalling 3 - 6 minutes, where at least one dance is a solo or a duet, and HL candidates are required to submit two or three dances totalling 6 - 9 minutes, where at least half the time submitted is solo or duet work.
 For both levels, the dances must be presented at an open showing, and the works must be choreographed by someone other than the candidate.
 At both levels, short programme notes must be submitted detailing basic information about the dance, including the choreographer's name and the dance's intention.
 At both levels, Performance is weighted at 40%.

+In both SL and HL Dance, the emphasis is placed on developing a thorough understanding of diverse dance forms and their cultural contexts.
+This includes studying the evolution of dance styles and their impact on modern practices.
+HL students are expected to demonstrate a higher level of analytical and choreographic skill, integrating feedback from their internal assessments to refine their compositions.